NewcastleRSE/BayesNetty/docs/_build/html/_sources/output-posteriors.rst.txt

       - Description
       - Default

-    * - -calc-network-score
+    * -  -output-posteriors
-      - do a task to calculate the score
+      - do a task to output the posteriors of a network to file -
-      -

-    * - -calc-network-score-name name
+    * - -output-posteriors-name name
       - label the task with a name
       - Task-n

-    * - -calc-network-score-network-name network
+    * - -output-posteriors-network-name network
-      - the name of the network to calculate the score of
+      - output posteriors for this network
       - previous network (or the default model given by a node for each data variable and no edges if there is no previous network)

-    * - -calc-network-score-file file
+    * - -output-posteriors-file posts.dat
-      - write the score to this file
+      - output the posteriors to file posts.dat
-      -

-    * - -calc-network-score-all-scores network-scores.dat
-      - calculate the scores of *every* possible network and record the results in `network-scores.dat`
-      -
+      - posteriors.dat

-.. _calc-score-example:
+.. _output-posts-example:

 Example
 -------

-As an example of calculating the score the parameter file `paras-calc-score.txt`, which can be found in `example.zip <https://github.com/NewcastleRSE/BayesNetty/raw/refs/heads/main/docs/resources/example.zip>`_, calculates the score for the same network but for different score methods.
+The following is an example parameter file to output the posteriors of a network.

 .. code-block:: none